sheepesq/Final_Project/README.md

 <img src = "https://raw.githubusercontent.com/sheepesq/Final_Project/sheepesq_branch/pictures/pg_admin.png" width = "125" height = "260">

-Then the data will be cleaned by removing columns that are not relevant to our project goal and columns that contain erroneous information.
-Once the data has been cleaned the tables will be joined and where possible data tables will be merged.
-Following that step, the data will be imported into random forest where we will tnterpret the output.
+In pgAdmin the as the data is in mutliple tables, it will be merged and connect in a manner that we can then proceede to clean the data.
+We can clean our data by removing data that is not relevant to our project goal and/or data that contain erroneous information.
+Once the data has been cleaned, it will be imported into random forest.

 ### Analysis Phase ###
 To interpret our data we have selected random forest this is because it will works well with both categorical and numerical data.
 An advantage to random forest is that scaling or transformation of variables is usually not necessary.
 In addition, Random Forest algorithm is very stable, if we expand the data of the overall algorithm, it will not be affected much since the new data may impact one tree, but it is very unlikley that it will impact all the trees.
 The main con to random forest is that the user does not have a tremendous control over what the model does and the best one can do is provide different parameters.
+With the results of our analysis

 ## Google Slides ##